 Thank you for your interest in volunteering your time to help us out!
 It's because of folks like you that we're able to take good care of this special place.
 Our main volunteer opportunities are oriented toward Land Stewardship, but we are a small staff and could likely use your help with any skills you have to offer!
 If nothing here fits your skillset, feel free to reach out to us with other ideas.

 We have two primary ways to get involved:

 We're a proud partner of Burlington Wildways, and you can join us on our trails by becoming a Trail Steward through their website.
 Trail Stewards help care for our trails while out on the walks they already love to take.
 Some examples of this include: reporting issues through an app, picking up trash, keeping paths clear, and talking to other visitors about best practices.
 There are many spots around the city where you can volunteer.
 All it takes is a half hour online training and an in person orientation!
 Sign up and get started at the link below:

 Every Wednesday afternoon - sign up here

 Want to get your hands dirty with us?
-Join Tyler Pastorok, our Land Stewardship Coordinator, and other volunteers any Wednesday for weekly projects around the property.
+Join other volunteers any Wednesday for weekly projects around the property.
 2-4pm is our Winter 2022-2023 time, and this will shift to 3-5pm as the days get longer.
 Let us know you plan to come by signing up here!
-If this time doesn't ever work for you, or you just want to work more independently, reach out to Tyler Pastorok and he will help you get involved.
+If this time doesn't ever work for you, or you just want to work more independently, reach out and we'll help you get involved.

 Below are examples of the kind of work that we need help with: